-I had always wanted to be involved in an organisation like the WI, inspired by my grandmother, who was an active member of and leader within the Country Women’s Association in Australia for many years, as well as a knitter and baker.
+I had always wanted to be involved in an organisation like the WI, inspired by my grandmother, who was an active member of and leader within the Country Women’s Association in Australia, as well as a knitter and baker.

-In addition to my role on the Committee, I am Editor of the Middlesex Federation Newsletter and member of the Middlesex Federation’s Digital Team, which bring new WI challenges and widen my WI experience.
+In addition to my role on the Committee, I am a member of the Middlesex Federation Board of Trustees, Editor of the Middlesex Federation Newsletter and member of the Middlesex Digital Team, which bring new WI challenges and widen my WI experience.

 Nina Jewell, Secretary